pvcraven/advancedgamedesign/source/assignments/3d_game_development/index.rst

   * Get this started by creating a section in your readme to hold this info.

+* Brainstorm Ideas

+  * Theme?
+  * Color scheme?
+See `Adobe Kuler <https://color.adobe.com/create/color-wheel>`_ and create a swatch?
+  * Create one or more tasks for everyone.
+Backup tasks are a good idea.
+See "Some Ideas On Tasks"

 Each Week on Thursday
 ---------------------